bootstrap-vue/bootstrap-vue/src/components/pagination/README.md

 ### `aria-controls`

-When pagination is controling another component on the page (such as `<b-table>`), set the `aria-controls` prop to the `id` of the element it is controling.
+When pagination is controlling another component on the page (such as `<b-table>`), set the `aria-controls` prop to the `id` of the element it is controlling.
 This will help non-sighted users know what component is being updated/controlled.

 ### ARIA labels